momarques/kibe/README.md

 What is `kibe`?

-For brazilians it's a delicious arab snack sold in street bars and bakeries, eatten on birthdays, parties, events or just on a busy day without much time to lunch.
+For brazilians, it's a delicious arab snack sold in street bars and bakeries, eatten on birthdays, parties, events or just on a busy day without much time to lunch.

 <img src="assets/kibe_real.jpeg" alt="drawing" width="300"/>